krzjoa/awesome-python-data-science/README.md

 * [Caffe2](https://github.com/pytorch/pytorch/tree/master/caffe2) -  A lightweight, modular, and scalable deep learning framework (now a part of PyTorch).
 * [hipCaffe](https://github.com/ROCmSoftwarePlatform/hipCaffe) - The HIP port of Caffe. <img height="20" src="img/amd_big.png" alt="Possible to run on AMD GPU">

+## Web Scraping
+* [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/): The easiest library to scrape static websites for beginners
+* [Scrapy](https://scrapy.org/): Fast and extensible scraping library.
+Can write rules and create customized scraper without touching the coure
+* [Selenium](https://selenium-python.readthedocs.io/installation.html#introduction): Use Selenium Python API to access all functionalities of Selenium WebDriver in an intuitive way like a real user.
+* [Pattern](https://github.com/clips/pattern): High level scraping for well-establish websites such as Google, Twitter, and Wikipedia.
+Also has NLP, machine learning algorithms, and visualization

 ## Data Manipulation

 ### Data Containers